Krýsuvík (volcanic system): General characteristics

 The Krýsuvík volcanic system has a tendency to effusive basaltic fissure eruptions; the last eruption took place in the 14th century.
+The Fagradalsfjall fissure swarm that erupted in 2021 was initially considered potentially a branch or a secondary part of the Krýsuvík volcanic system, but it is now usually considered a separate volcanic system.
+The eruption products of the Krýsuvík system consist exclusively of basalt.

 Eruptions

 The volcanic system is centered on the divergent plate boundary on Reykjanes peninsula.
-For magma, because of the multitude of tectonic and volcanic faults and fissures in such regions, it is easier there to reach the surface.
+It is easier there for magma to reach the surface, because of the multitude of tectonic and volcanic faults and fissures in such regions.
 There have been at least 10 volcanic episodes within the volcanic system in the last 8,000 years.
 These episodes each comprised many single eruptions and were most probably connected to rifting.

 Some Holocene eruptions have been dated specifically, especially the eruption that produced Búrfellshraun (ca. 5290 BP).
 Since the time of settlement in Iceland, which is thought to have been in the 9th century, more eruptions have taken place within the system, all of them in the Middle Ages.

 The Krýsuvík fires were a period of volcanic activity which started in the middle of the 12th century, probably in 1151 and written sources indicate that they ended in 1188.
-The activity of Pleistocene shield volcanoes such as Þráinskjöldur [ˈθrauːɪnˌscœltʏr̥] and Hrútagjá [ˈr̥uːtaˌcauː], as well as of tuyas like Fagradalsfjall within the volcanic system, is seen as separate from the fissure system, although the bigger volcanoes control parts of the topography.
+The activity of Pleistocene shield volcanoes such as Þráinskjöldur [ˈθrauːɪnˌscœltʏr̥] and Hrútagjá [ˈr̥uːtaˌcauː], as well as of tuyas like Fagradalsfjall within the volcanic system, are seen as separate from the fissure system, although the bigger volcanoes control parts of the topography.

-The Krýsuvík system has a tendency to phreatic explosions, often within rifting episodes and/or eruption series.
-The underground of Reykjanes peninsula is soaked with water (high groundwater level as well as saline sea water in cave systems).
-There is especially the prehistoric maar complex around Grænavatn at Krýsuvík which has its origin in such explosions connected to a period of effusive eruptions.
-There was also the explosion of an old borehole in 1999 at Seltún.
+The Krýsuvík system has a tendency to phreatic explosions, often within rifting episodes or during eruption series.
+The underground of Reykjanes peninsula is soaked with water as it has a high groundwater level as well as saline sea water in its cave systems.
+There is a prehistoric maar complex around Grænavatn at Krýsuvík which has its origin in phreatic explosions connected to a period of effusive eruptions.
+There an explosion connected to geothermal activity of an old borehole in 1999 at Seltún.